kinojk2/Speaker-Independent-Speech-Emotion-Recognition/README.md

 IEMOCAP: 44% (The best performing non-ensemble model for IEMOCAP was trained on MFCCs and achieved 48.67%)

+### Comparison with other contemporary research

-I compared my results with other Speaker Indendent studies.
+I compared my results with other Speaker Indendent (SI) studies.
 The EmoDB ensemble performs among the top performing speaker independent models, despite using a relatively simple and lightweight approach.
 I found only one work which outperformed my EmoDB ensemble, Amjad et al. 2021 achived 92.65% WAR, compared to my model's 91% WAR.
 Xu et al. 2022 also reported 90.61% Accuracy and Farooq et al 2020 reported 90.5%.
 The other ensemmbles did not perform so well, for RAVDESS Amjad et al. 2021 (82.75% WAR), Sayed et al. 2025 (73.75% Acc), and Farooq et al. 2020 (73.5% WAR) show demonstrably better accuracy, at around 10-20% higher than my own.
 However, SI studies on Ravdess were extremely rare, and two of these models used AlexNet pretrained network, and Sayed used a CNN+LSTM hybrid model which is somewhat more expensive to train.

 My SAVEE ensemble was outperformed by Amjad et al. 2021 (75.38% WAR) and Farooq et al. 2020 (66.90% WAR).
 This dataset was even rarer as a choice of SI study than RAVDESS.